-Choose from any number of luxury treatments or just spend time unwinding in the beautiful steam rooms and feel the stresses and stains of life just melt away.
+Choose from any number of luxury treatments or just spend time unwinding in the beautiful steam rooms and feel the stresses and strains of life just melt away.

-The Yorkshire Wolds are low hill in the countries of East Riding of Yorkshire and North Yorkshire.
-One of nine National trails in England, the Yorkshire Wolds Way is a long distance foot path which runs the length of the Wolds from the Humber Bridge at Hessle to Filey on the coast.
+The Yorkshire Wolds are low hills in the countries of East Riding of Yorkshire and North Yorkshire.
+One of nine National trails in England, the Yorkshire Wolds Way is a long-distance footpath that runs the length of the Wolds from the Humber Bridge at Hessle to Filey on the coast.
 It is managed by the Countryside Commission.

 Travel in style from York to Scarborough for a Summer day trip, across beautiful Yorkshire countryside.
 This service runs from 16th July to 29th August 2013 on Tuesday, Wednesday and Thursday's.
 The route takes about 2.5h.